 Definitely!
 In the Stuff to Help section you can download posters to advertise, tools to help you fundraise and ways to tell people about your challenge.
 Also, when you sign up for the Poverty Cycle, you’ll start receiving emails filled with fun info, spot prizes and tips to help make this your best challenge.
 To get to the Stuff to Help page, hover over 'The Challenge' on the main menu, and click 'Stuff to help' on the drop-down title.

 What sports can I choose from?

 That’s right!
 Up until 2018, the Poverty Cycle was hosted as a road race in Clevedon, Auckland.
 We’ve watched it go from strength to strength over the past eight years.
 Because of this strong foundation, we’re now able to take

 When can I get my receipt?

 You’ll receive a downloadable Donation receipt immediately after your online donation is processed.
 To access your donation receipt, enter your details into the donor login section on the Poverty Cycle homepage.

 Will I get an update about my donation's impact?

-Good things take time, and many of the projects Tearfund supports don’t happen overnight.
-They are long-term projects designed to empower and equip communities for development through the work of our partners.
+Good things take time!
+Most of our projects are long-term and designed to empower and equip communities for development through the work of our partners.
 We may not be able to provide an update on your specific donation, but every contribution helps to ensure the success of these projects, and we are committed to showing you the impact of our work.
-At the end of the Poverty Cycle challenge, you will be sent an update on what the total amount raised can achieve through our partners.
+At the end of the Poverty Cycle challenge, you will receive an update on what the total amount raised can achieve through our partners.
 Every dollar you donate makes such a difference – so thank you!

 Where does the money go?